 Unfair Settlement Practices | Texas Insurance Code – Follow the link to read the chapter of the Insurance Code governing bad faith.
 Section 541.060 features a list of acts considered bad faith, but you can also learn about hearing procedures and misrepresenting insurance policies.
 The information can be found on the Texas Constitution and Statutes website.

-Call (832) 356-7983 to schedule a consultation.
-We advocate for policyholders in Montgomery County, Collin County, Harris County, Dallas County and Galveston County.
+Call (888) 306-2119 to schedule a consultation with an experienced vandalism claim attorney in Texas.
+We advocate for policyholders throughout the Dallas and Houston area Montgomery County, Collin County, Harris County, Dallas County and Galveston County.